kai687/sphinxawesome-theme/docs/how-to/options.md

 <!-- vale Google.Colons = YES -->

+You can add environment variables with one of these options:

-You can write them in a `.env` file in your Sphinx project directory or provide them on the command line.
+- Add them to a `.env` file in your Sphinx project directory
+- Add them on the command line before building your documentation

-Alternatively, you can also configure DocSearch via a `docsearch_config` dictionary in your Sphinx configuration file `conf.py`:
+- Add them to the `docsearch_config` dictionary in your Sphinx configuration file `conf.py`:

 ```{code-block} python
 ---